 What a super way to end winter..............you can see there was lots of snow in the alps still ........looked good eh?

 Under glorious sun we sped off south down the french toll routes.
-With 3 babies on a snow holiday for the first time, we had everything from sledges to toys to food to carry cots - even everyones skis and boots.
+With two families taking babies on a snow holiday for the first time, we had everything from sledges to toys to food to carry cots, along with everyones skis and boots.
 The cars back seats were down, and it plus the ski box were crammed full.

 The French autoroutes have a 130 kph limit (about 85 mph) so it was a swift and enjoyable journey southwards through Frances wide open countryside.
 I love long distance continental driving.
 Maybe in my afterlife I'll come back as a bus or truck driver...........